co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

 Consider following paramter traceoff of SummarizeFile, which need to read a file:

 - char* -> low-level abstraction, but high-level complexity and error-prone
-- std::string -> medium-level abstracetion ...
+- std::string -> medium-level abstraction ...
 - istream or File(maybe customed) -> high-level abstraction, but low-level complexity and errorless

-> Summay: When developing a module, use low-level abstraction in external interfaces, use the highest-level of abstraction internally.
+Summay: When developing a module, use low-level abstraction in external interfaces, use the highest-level of abstraction internally.

 # Templatese and Genericity